 SAFE (Safe Arrival for Everyone) Nighttime Services are UW-Madison's comprehensive late-night transportation system, available to students, faculty, staff, and university guests.
 Free Buses circulate the campus and outlying areas until 3 a.m.
 SAFEwalk is also a free nighttime service that is open 7 p.m. to 1 a.m.
 (October 1 - March 31) and 8 p.m. to 1 a.m.
 (April 1 - September 30).
-When SAFEwalk is called, two student workers will meet the caller at their campus location and walk with them to their destination.
-UWPD has an officer-liaison to the SAFEwalk program, and is involved in the training of staff members.
+When someone calls or texts the SAFEwalk number a dispatcher will respond and send two student workers to meet the caller at any location within the SAFEwalk service zone and walk with them to their destination within the service zone.
+The zone is approximately two miles from Bascom Hill and can be found by clicking here.
+UWPD has an officer-liaison to the SAFEwalk program.
 SAFEwalkers have direct communication with a SAFEwalk dispatch staff member via hand-held radios to address safety concerns.
-For more information about SAFE Services, see transportation.wisc.edu/transportation/safeservices.aspx
+For more information about SAFE Services, click here.